This article relates only to the industrial/mechanical industry!

-This can be done on a napkin with a couple of entrepreneurs to a formal presentation in a board room.
+This can be done on a napkin with a couple of entrepreneurs or by a formal presentation in a board room.

 Again depending on the size of the organization can be some informal requirements to one or more engineering groups.